 The process usually takes about two weeks, but this varies between suppliers.
 Timescales may also be affected by any home broadband deals you’ve been offered, such as additional hardware or bundled services.

-This is only available in certain parts of the UK, so check your postcode and register interest if fibre broadband isn’t yet available.
+This is only available in certain parts of the UK, so check your postcode and register interest if fibre broadband deals aren’t yet available.

 You may be charged for any equipment needed to benefit from the best broadband and phone deals.
 You may also be charged a setup fee if an engineer has to visit your property to install home broadband hardware.

 This is the fixed monthly cost of an active phone line.
-It costs an average of £17 a month, and is included in most broadband deals.
+It costs an average of £17 a month, and is included in most broadband deals UK-wide.
 Virgin Media can supply broadband without a phone line, and some other ISPs (notably Sky and EE) are rolling out services where broadband is supplied without an accompanying phone line.
+However, combined broadband and phone deals can be a cost-effective way to combine landline and internet services.